yaxu/pihkal/chapters/300-mini-notation.md

 ### Speeding up and slowing down

-If you want to a step within a sequence to play faster, you can use `*` with a speed factor.
+If you want a step within a sequence to play faster, you can use `*`{.haskell}
+followed by a speed factor.
 For example:

 ```{.haskell render="audio" prefix='d1 $ '}
 sound "bd rs*3 mt lt"
 ```

-The above is still a four step sequence, but the third one is played three times as fast, so that the rimshot sound is heard three times in the space of one.
+The above is still a four step sequence, but the second one is played three times as fast, so that the rimshot sound is heard three times in the space of one.
 The following sounds exactly the same: